Leopold Münster: Early life and career

 Münster was born on 13 December 1920 in Pohorsch (Pohoř) in the district of Neutitschein (Nový Jičín) within the Sudetenland region of Czechoslovakia, present-day part of Odry in the Czech Republic.
 His father was a construction foreman and farmer, his mother died when he was three years old.
 In 1926, Münster attended the Volksschule, a combined primary and lower secondary school, in Hochheim.
 In 1931, he transferred to the Bürgerschule, a school preparing pupils for a vocational education.
 He graduated in 1935 and then learned the trade of a house painter and decorator as well as sign painter.
 In parallel, he attended the vocational school in Mährisch-Ostrau, present-day Ostrava.
 As a child, he was a member of the sudetendeutsche Jugendbewegung (Sudeten German youth movement).

 Following the German occupation of Czechoslovakia in October 1938, Münster volunteered for military service and joined the Luftwaffe on 7 January 1939.
-Following his recruit training with Fliegerausbildungsregiment 43 (43rd Flight Training Regiment) at Ingolstadt, he was posted to the airfield staff at Leipheim on 1 April.
+Following his recruit training with Fliegerausbildungs-Regiment 43 (43rd Flight Training Regiment) at Ingolstadt, he was posted to the airfield staff at Leipheim on 1 April.
 After he had passed his flight aptitude test, he was transferred to flight school at Crailsheim on 1 June.
 There, he was trained as a pilot which he completed in June 1940.
 (Note: Flight training in the Luftwaffe progressed through the levels A1, A2 and B1, B2, referred to as A/B flight training.
 A training included theoretical and practical training in aerobatics, navigation, long-distance flights and dead-stick landings.
 The B courses included high-altitude flights, instrument flights, night landings and training to handle the aircraft in difficult situations.
 For pilots destined to fly multi-engine aircraft, the training was completed with the Luftwaffe Advanced Pilot's Certificate (Erweiterter Luftwaffen-Flugzeugführerschein), also known as the C-Certificate.)
 Münster was promoted to Gefreiter (Lance Corporal) on 1 October 1940.
 In July 1940, Münster was transferred to the advanced Flugzeugführerschule C (FFS C—advanced flight school) at Burg bei Magdeburg where he received further theoretical training.
 On 1 October, he was promoted to Unteroffizier (sergeant) and transferred to the 3.
 Staffel (3rd squadron) of Jagdfliegerschule 3, the fighter pilot school at Fürth.